mironator/ugmk_test_app/README.md

 ### `npm run start-container`

 Runs docker image in a container.
 The image can be accessed via address http://localhost:3000.\
-The container will automatically destroyed on exit.
+The container will be automatically destroyed on exit.